 The Company is committed to providing information and communication accessible to persons with disabilities.
 We will ensure that communication and information are accessible and are in accessible formats that meet the needs of persons with disabilities.

-The Company has taken the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A and WCAG 2.0, Level AA by January 1, 2021.
+The Company has taken the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A and WCAG 2.0, Level AA as of October 1, 2021.

 - Ensure development of all new websites and content meet Information and Communication Standards under the regulation and that partnering individuals have expertise with such technology.